-For example a variable name of Organisation could be entered.
+For example, a variable name of Organisation could be entered.
 When this is entered the Type column will automatically show as Numeric.
 If you wish to enter the name of an organisation in this field for example Glasgow Caledonian University, then it is not numeric data and should be changed.
 To change the data type click in the cell (for our example this states Numeric).
-A small grey box will appear at the right hand side of the cell with leader dots ..., Figure 5.
+A More ellipse will be displayed at the right hand side of the cell with leader dots...
+Click on the More ellipse to display the Variable Type dialogue box presenting options to choose from.